Minor in Poverty, Justice and Human Capabilities

 Susan McAshan Summer Service Internship

-Declared Poverty, Justice and Human Capabilities minors are eligible to apply for funding to support a summer service internship.
-Students must have completed PJHC 371, PJHC 394, and at least one approved elective by the end of the spring semester before their internships.
+Declared Poverty, Justice, and Human Capabilities minors are eligible to apply for funding to support a summer service internship.
+Students must have completed PJHC 371 by the end of the fall semester before their internships.
 Funding supports student interns’ direct service work with international or US-based community service organizations.
-Students receive 3 service credits upon the completion of their Susan McAshan Summer Service Internship.
-Additional details may be found at the PJHC website: https://pjhc.rice.edu/summer-service-internship-funding/.
+Additional details may be found at the PJHC website: https://pjhc.rice.edu/.

 Additional Information